debbyne/Akan_names/Readme.md

 # Description
-This web application uses the birth dates of a user to calculate the specific
-            day they were born and thus generates their Akan Name.
+This web application uses the birth dates of a user to calculate the specific day they were born and thus generate their Akan Name.

 # Setup
  You get access  it at https://github.com/debbyne/Akan_names.git/